Gaoyuan-Li/multimodulon/README.md

 if len(multiModulon._species_data) == 6:
     multiModulon.run_multiview_ica(
         a1=50, a2=50, a3=50, a4=50, a5=50, a6=50,
-        c=best_k  # Use optimized number of shared components )
+        c=best_k  # Use optimized number of core components )

 # Option 2: List format (for any number of species)
 multiModulon.run_multiview_ica(
-    a=[50, 50, 50],  # Components per species (adjust list length to match your species count) c=best_k         # Use optimized number of shared components )
+    a=[50, 50, 50],  # Components per species (adjust list length to match your species count) c=best_k         # Use optimized number of core components )

 # Option 3: Same number of components for all species
 multiModulon.run_multiview_ica(
-    a=50,      # Same number of components for all species c=best_k   # Use optimized number of shared components )
+    a=50,      # Same number of components for all species c=best_k   # Use optimized number of core components )

 # Access the ICA results (M matrices) for each species